basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <tr>
 <td><code>tree_validation</code></td>
 <td>Determines whether Riak considers peer Merkle trees to be trusted after a node restart.
 When validation is enabled (the default), Riak does not trust peer trees after a restart, instead requiring the peer to sync with a trusted majority.
 This is the safest option, as it protects Riak against undetected corruption of the Merkle tree.
-However, this mode reduces Riak availability since it can sometimes require more than a simple majority of nodes to be online and reachable.<td>
+However, this mode reduces Riak availability since it can sometimes require more than a simple majority of nodes to be online and reachable.</td>
 <td><code>true</code></td>
 </tr>